Clouds and Precipitation Lesson

 - Quickly screw the cap back on the bottle and let each child shake it once.
 Now you have another ingredient for clouds = water

-TEACHER/PARENT 1: YOU WILL NEED: 3 2-liter soda bottles, 6 matches (at least), warm water, & flashlights
+YOU WILL NEED: three 2-liter soda bottles, 6 matches (at least), warm water, & flashlights

-11. Read a book about clouds: "Clouds" by Anne Rockwell.
+12. Read a book about clouds: Clouds by Anne Rockwell.

 - As the children draw and paste, show actual pictures of each of the clouds.
 Discuss what their Latin names mean along with what weather they bring.

 - Use fuzzy white yarn strips for cirrus clouds, strips of white gauze for stratus clouds, and cotton balls for cumulus clouds.
 Pass out a marker or pen and a blue sheet of paper to each child.
 On the far left side of the paper have the children write, "40,000'" at the very top, "20,000'" slightly below that, "10,000'" feet below that, and "6,500'" just above the bottom.
 Explain that these represent how many feet above the ground the clouds form.